Hervaeus Natalis: Life

 Natalis joined the Dominicans in 1276.
 In 1303, he entered the convent of St. Jacques at the University of Paris.
 On his arrival to St. Jacques, he signed a petition supporting Philip the Fair's attempt to convoke a council in his war with Pope Boniface VIII on grounds of papal jurisdiction.

 He studied theology in Paris and became French provincial of the Dominicans in 1308.
 Later in 1318, he was appointed Master General of the Order.

 A resolute early Thomist, nicknamed Doctor rarus, he was a tenacious opponent of the theology of Durandus of Saint-Pourçain.
 He also opposed Scotism.
 He sought for and obtained the canonization of Aquinas.

 He became Master of the Order of Preachers in 1318, a post he held until he died in 1323 on the way to attend the canonization of Thomas Aquinas.

 As Master of the Order

 Natalis' tenure as master general of the Order was focused on removing the corruption prevalent in the Dominican Order.
-His ordered a series of acts that limited the privileges of the elites within the Order.
+He ordered a series of acts that limited the privileges of the elites within the Order.
 These acts ordered high members of the Order to take part in choir and eat in the refectory along with abolishing the use of titles1.
 In addition to these acts, Natalis sought to reign in the studia generalia by abolishing the title magister.
 He also sought to centralize the curriculum and appointments of the studia generalia to the Master General.